zeitgeistpm/zeitgeist/zrml/neo-swaps/README.md

 - When the native currency is used as collateral, the pallet mints the existential deposit to the pool account (which holds the swap fees).
 This is done to ensure that small amounts of fees don't cause the entire transaction to error with `ExistentialDeposit`.
-This "buffer" is removed when the pool is destroyed.
+This "buffer" is burned when the pool is destroyed.
 The pool account is expected to be whitelisted from dusting for all other assets.